 The claim that the Grade II listed library building’s design makes it too difficult to upgrade in order to deliver a modern and fully accessible library service has been used by the Council in all the propaganda they have produced in reference to its future.
 However, we find it more interesting to note that Notting Hill Prep clearly don’t consider it too difficult to upgrade for use as school premises, and the Council is more than happy, it seems, to subsidise the NHP upgrade with a generous rebate of a full years rent – estimated in documents provided by RBKC at £365,000.

 This is quite apart from the glaring conflict of interest involving the Cabinet Member for Housing Property and Regeneration, Rock Feilding-Mellen, who presided over the deal and whose children are on the waiting list for this school.
-We can only conclude that this whole affair stinks of double standards favouring the private Notting Hill Prep School above, and to the detriment of, the general public and the public interest in retaining this iconic building for public use.
+We can only conclude that this whole affair stinks of double standards favouring Notting Hill Prep School above, and to the detriment of, the general public and the public interest in retaining this iconic building for public use.